Google Analytics Tracking Guide for Online Booking

 Understanding Your Booking Data

 Once you’ve connected GA4 (and optionally GTM, described further below) to your Online Booking site, you’ll begin collecting valuable data about how people engage with your services, providers, and booking flow.
-But this data is only useful if you know how to act on it.
+But this data is only useful if you know what to look for.

-Use this section to interpret common events and identify opportunities to improve your funnel and conversions.
+Use this section to interpret common events and identify opportunities to improve your conversions.

 Common booking events and what they tell you